From the Moving Images Collection

 MIA (QT) 03449

-In August 1970, the American Legion held its national convention in Portland. a federally chartered organization formed after World War I, the Legion serves as an advocate for veterans, most notably through the the GI Bill and the Veterans Administration.
+In August 1970, the American Legion held its national convention in Portland.
+A federally chartered organization formed after World War I, the Legion serves as an advocate for veterans, most notably through the GI Bill and the Veterans Administration.
 It also, in part, advocates a political ideology known as Americanism—notably outing Communists to HUAC during the Cold War.
 Such positions made the American Legion a target of anti-war protestors during the Vietnam War, many of whom believed that the Legion was too supportive of President Nixon's foreign policy.

 When the American Legion announced that Nixon would be speaking at the Portland convention, anti-war groups came together in what was called the People's Army Jamboree.
-The group and called for a massive protest, and organizers informed City Hall that tens of thousands of young people soon would be poring into the city.
+The group called for a massive protest, and organizers informed City Hall that tens of thousands of young people soon would be pouring into the city.
 Mayor Terry Schrunk, certain that the National Guard would be needed to control the situation, worked with Gov. Tom McCall's office to plan for the protest and held public meetings to discuss where to accommodate all the protestors who would need camping and gathering spaces.

 An anti-war group called The Family spoke at the meetings and met with city officials to ask for access to Washington Park in southwest Portland as a gathering place.
 There was much resistance by city leaders, and McCall's office worked with The Family to come up with a plan to attract the protestors out of the city to Milo McIver Park to attend a free Woodstock-like rock concert funded by the state and private businesses.
 Vortex I: A Biodegradable Festival of Life was Oregon's way to keep Portland calm during a politically tense time.

 Nixon canceled his appearance at the convention, which took some pressure off the city, but business owners still boarded up windows and residents sent letters to the mayor and governor condemning their accommodation of the protestors.
-The Jamboree still marched through the city, with amused Legionnaires from all fifty-four chapters looking on, and then caravaned to the Vortex festival and concert.
+The Jamboree still marched through the city, with amused Legionnaires from all fifty-four chapters looking on, and then caravanned to the Vortex festival and concert.
 The Legion held its own parade through Portland, invited McCall to speak (as a member of the Oregon chapter), and welcomed Vice President Spiro Agnew to the stage in Nixon's place.
 To the governor, the week was a complete success.